georgezzeng/Articles/2022-12-14-CHTC-Facilitation.md

     After adding Research Computing Facilitators in 2013-2014, CHTC has expanded its reach to support researchers in all disciplines interested in using large-scale computing to support their research through the shared computing capacity offered by the CHTC.

 card_src: "https://raw.githubusercontent.com/CHTC/Articles/main/images/Facilitation-cover.jpeg"
-card_alt: Research Computing Facilitator Christina Koch with a researcher.
+card_alt: Research Computing Facilitators Christina Koch (left) and Rachel Lombardi (right).
 ---
   ***After adding Research Computing Facilitators in 2013-2014, CHTC has expanded its reach to support researchers in all disciplines interested in using large-scale computing to support their research through the shared computing capacity offered by the CHTC.***